codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_renderer.rst

    :lines: 2-

-If you choose not to escape data, or you are passing in an object instance, you can manually escape the data within the view with the ``esc()`` function.
+If you choose not to escape data, or you are passing in an object instance, you can manually escape the data within the view with the :php:func:`esc()` function.
 The first parameter is the string to escape.
 The second parameter is the context to escape the data for (see below)::

     <?= esc($object->getStat()) ?>